-Okay, *deep breathe*, we've put together a list of all of the wedding venues in Norfolk.
-Some we've worked and love.
-And others we've never been to but we're just itching to go.
-We've put them into categories; Norwich, rustic, Norfolk Broads, coastal, barns and country homes and halls.
-So if you've got a particular vibe in mind, click the buttons below to jump to each section.
+Okay, *deep breathe*, we’ve put together a list of all of the Norfolk wedding venues.
+Some we’ve worked at and love, others we’ve never been to but we’re just itching to go.
+We’ve put them into categories; Norwich, rustic, Norfolk Broads, coastal, barns and country homes and halls.
+If you’re planning a norfolk wedding and you’ve got a particular vibe in mind, click the buttons below to jump to each section.

 A historic Georgian house in the heart of Norwich, this little gem has all you need for a small to medium sized wedding with a very funky modern approach.
 1100 positive Google reviews say it all.

 A 900 year old castle built by the Normans.
 We haven’t met anyone called Norman there but this place is very ‘Norwich’ and a good start point to get the legal stuff done before going to your reception venue.
 Some cool street/wedding photo opportunities too if you fancy a wander through the market on the way out!

 A hidden city oasis, full of character and perfect for small to medium weddings.
 If you’re looking for a cosy feel with epic surroundings and food that’s off the hook, this is a must view.
 While the Townhouse itself has a small garden to the rear there is also Chapelfield gardens close by for photos and our favourite nearby is The Plantation Garden which is like a little chunk of Italy in the city.

 A beautiful medieval (deconsecrated) Church with all the charm and architecture but with modern non-religious decor.
 Lesley and Trish who run this cute and funky venue can accommodate all kinds of wedding and are two of the coolest and nicest folk you’ll ever meet.
 Quirky fun and very special.